stat6250-w18/course-questions-wiki/week-07/README.md

 - Question (tchan49-stat6250): What is the benefit having in= dataset option?
 - *Question* (jbettonville-stat6250): Is it possible to resolve warnings about multiple lengths being specified for the same variable when multiple data sets are joined vertically?
 - *Answer* (jbettonville-stat6250): The warnings about multiple lengths occur because the length of the initial observation for the affected variables in one data set are not the same length as they are in the second.
 In the example, the Academic_Year variable has length 19 in the first input data set and 60 in the second.
 It is possible to resolve this issue by specifying the length of this variable within the DATA step prior to the SET statement in which the input data sets are referenced, and choosing a value that is at least as long as the longest instance of this variable; by using the statement "length Academic_Year $ 60;", the warning for the Academic_Year variable will not be shown because the length has been declared to be equal to the longest version of this variable among the input data sets.
 However, while this resolves the warning for one variable, it may not be a scalable solution as it would require the length of all variables to be specified prior to the SET statement.
-- Question (aguenane−stat6250): What is the function of the SAS statement DO?
+- Question (aguenane−stat6250): What are the steps to creating a LENGTH statement in SAS?